-- Approved ESA measures in the IOU ESA applications for 2021-2026 including fuel substitution measures. - Any ESA program measures included in the ESA Policy and Procedures (P&P) Manual that IOUs did not include on their applications. - New measures that may be contained in the current deeper energy savings and building electrification DEEP pilots, and the Multi-Family Whole Building (MFWB) program. - Additional measures informed by CPUC Energy Division Staff and ESA proceeding stakeholders.
-These will, at a minimum, include the new measures identified in the 2021 Study (Electric water heater timers, gas water heater timers, solar-powered attic ventilation fans, duct insulation, and cool roofs). - Cost effectiveness data for proposed new measures.
+- Approved ESA measures in the IOU ESA applications for 2021-2026 including fuel substitution measures. - Any ESA program measures included in the ESA Policy and Procedures (P&P) Manual^{15,16} that IOUs did not include on their applications. - New measures that may be contained in the current deeper energy savings and building electrification pilots, and the Multi-Family Whole Building (MFWB) program. - Additional measures informed by CPUC Energy Division Staff and ESA proceeding stakeholders... - Cost effectiveness data for proposed new measures.
 In cases where new measures are being considered we may initially assess their cost effectiveness to consider if they should be included (see additional information below).